thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 }
 ```

-- **resume** method - provides logic that should be done once the action resumed if needed.
+- **resume** method - provides logic that should be performed once the action resumed if needed.
-- **suspend** method - provides logic that should be done once the action paused if needed (closes external resources, close connections etc.).
+- **suspend** method - provides logic that should be performed once the action paused if needed (closes external resources, connections etc.).
-- **stop** method - provides logic that should be done once the action stopped if needed (closes external resources, close connections etc.).
+- **stop** method - provides logic that should be performed once the action stopped if needed (closes external resources, connections etc.).

-This class is the core of your *Action* and here you should implement logic where you will create a *Java* object (an object that implements *RuleToPluginMsg* interface).
+This class is the core of your *Action* and here you should implement the logic for creating a *Java* object (an object that implements *RuleToPluginMsg* interface).
 This object is going to be passed to *Plugin* for processing.

 *Action* class must be annotated with *org.thingsboard.server.extensions.api.component.Action* so **ThingsBoard** will correctly process this class during start-up.